Step by Step Guide to Transfer Planning and Applying

 Letters of Recommendation

-Many schools will require that you submit letters of recommendations; this information should be on the transfer admissions website of the college you are applying to.
-Give your professors at least one month’s notices.
+Some colleges will require that you submit letters of recommendations.
+Give your professors, advisors, and other writers at least one month’s notices.
 Review our How to Request a Recommendation and Request Form.

 Essay & Personal Statements